CorrelAid/paris-bikes/README.md

 TL;DR This is the repository of the CorreAid project `paris-bikes` in collaboration with the City of Paris.

-Metropole areas like the city of Paris are facing important **challenges transitioning to green mobility**.
+Metropolitan areas like the city of Paris are facing important **challenges transitioning to green mobility**.
 Space to build new infrastructures for alternative transport, like bicycle lances or parking spots, is limited.
 Often existing infrastructure has to be repurposed, and there are lots of local restrictions.
 In the last years the City of Paris has implemented [ambitious goals in terms of mobility transition](https://www.paris.fr/pages/paris-a-velo-225), which will be [continued in the years to come](https://www.paris.fr/pages/un-nouveau-plan-velo-pour-une-ville-100-cyclable-19554).

 Paris, and France on a regional and national level, have also started publishing **lots of open data** on a multitude of platforms, like [data.gouv.fr](https://www.data.gouv.fr/fr/) or [parisdata.opendatasoft.com](https://parisdata.opendatasoft.com/).